iberisoft/CloudScale/README.md

 The device publishes the weight value.
 Payload is a JSON object:
 * `value`: current weight value.

+The device publishes this message periodically when the value has changed.

 ### cloud/scale/id/weight/get

 An application publishes this message to force the device to publish the weight value via `cloud/scale/id/weight` message.